Lamphun province

 Lamphun (ลำพูน, /th/; Northern Thai: ᩃᨻᩪᩁ, /nod/) is one of Thailand's seventy-six provinces (changwat), and lies in upper northern Thailand.
 Neighboring provinces are (from north clockwise) Chiang Mai, Lampang, and Tak.

+Under its older name of Haripunchai the provincial town was the northernmost city of the Mon kingdoms of the Dvaravati period, and the last of them to fall to the Tai, in 1281.
+Burial grounds and an iron-working site in the basin are dated between the last centuries BCE and the sixth century CE.
+The province is known for its longan orchards and for Wat Phra That Hariphunchai.

 Geography

 Lamphun is in the Ping River valley.
 It is surrounded by mountain chains, with the Thanon Thong Chai Range in the west and the Khun Tan Range in the east of the province.
 It is some 670 kilometres north of Bangkok and 26 kilometres south of Chiang Mai.
 The total forest area is 2,588 km2 or 57.8 percent of the provincial area.
-Lamphun is regarded as the smallest province of northern region of Thailand.
+Lamphun is regarded as the smallest province of the northern region of Thailand.